odoomrp/odoomrp-wip/mrp_production_project_estimated_cost/README.rst

 It has also created the new menu option "Fictitious Manufacturing Orders to estimate costs".
-When a new MO is created and the new field "active" is equal to false, the OF will be considered as a fictional MO, what with can not be confirmed, and only is valid to estimate costs.
+When a new MO is created and the new field "active" is equal to false, the MO will be considered as a fictional MO, what with can not be confirmed, and only is valid to estimate costs.
 To estimate costs will have to press the "Compute data" button in tab "Work Orders".
 These fictitious MO will have a different sequence.
-From the product form may create a fictitious OF.
+From the product form may create a fictitious MO.